awsdocs/amazon-workspaces-administration-guide/doc_source/cloudwatch-events.md

 + `Web`

 `directoryId`
 The identifier of the directory for the WorkSpace\.
+You must prepend the directory identifier with `domain/`\.
+For example, `"domain/d-123456789"`\.

 `workspaceId`
 The identifier of the WorkSpace\.